 In addition to these, there’s a great selection of creative filters that you can use to convert your photos to black and white, apply textures, add blur effects, and otherwise enhance the mood of your images.

-If you’re new to iPhone photography, this really should be one of the first apps you download and learn.
+If you’re new to iPhone photography, this really should be the first photo editor app you download and learn.

 Learn how to use Snapseed with our in-depth editing tutorials: